loning/universe/07_quantum_entanglement_essence.md

 - Active maintenance: Active maintenance of entanglement by observers

 High-dimensional observers can create and maintain more stable entanglement relationships, providing a foundation for persistent information exchange.

-### Entanglement Wormholes and Non-Locality

-Quantum-Classical Dualism unifies the understanding of entanglement wormholes (Einstein-Rosen bridges) and quantum entanglement, seeing them as different manifestations of the same phenomenon.

-Characteristics of entanglement wormholes:
-- ER=EPR relationship: Equivalence of Einstein-Rosen bridges and quantum entanglement
-- Information channel: Serving as information channels between different classical worlds
-- Spacetime bridging: Bridges connecting different spacetime regions
-- Dimension dependence: High-dimensional observers can perceive and utilize entanglement wormholes
-- Non-geometric properties: Connection methods beyond traditional geometry

-Entanglement wormholes are the manifestation of quantum entanglement from the perspective of high-dimensional observers, providing an intuitive understanding framework for non-local information transfer.

 ### Spacetime Properties of Entanglement